 Arts: Unlocking Passion, Enhancing Academic Success

-Whether memorizing a celebrated soliloquy, portraying community in mixed media sculptures, sharing a unique perspective through a camera lens, or belting out a solo at our school musical, Stephen Gaynor School students are passionate about the arts and we are impressed with their artistic abilities.
+Whether memorizing a celebrated soliloquy, portraying community in mixed media sculptures, sharing a unique perspective through a camera lens, or belting out a solo at our school musical, Stephen Gaynor School students are passionate about the arts.

 The arts are an important element of any well-rounded education, but they are especially critical for students at Gaynor.
 We provide students a chance to explore their passions – to sing, act, draw, play music, or take photographs – which helps reinforce the lessons they encounter in their academic subjects and contributes to their academic success.
 Through the arts, students are improving their reading fluency and refining their motor skills.
 In addition, our arts teachers work in collaboration with head teachers to reinforce what’s being taught in the classroom, enhancing their comprehension in subjects from history to math.